Yalda, the Longest Night of the Year

 This ancient festival dates back to Zoroastrianism.
 It is also considered as the birth of Mithra, the goddess of light.
 Yalda is, therefore, the renewal of the sun, and the victory of light over darkness.

 In Yalda night, this beautiful ancient celebration, Persian families and friends gather to celebrate; to eat, to drink and read Hafez’s sonnets.
 Fruits especially watermelons and pomegranates and nuts are significant in Yalda’s table.

 Ancient Persians, Zoroastrians, believed that the longest night of the year is under the influence of evil forces and darkness.
-However, its next day belongs to Ahura Mazda, the Lord of Wisdom.
+However, the day after this night belongs to Ahura Mazda, the Lord of Wisdom.

 How Does Iranian Celebrate Yalda?

 The Iranian people believed that they should stay awake in Yalda night to prevent any bad luck from happening.
-People share this night with their family, relatives and friends.
-Iranian people usually go to grandparents’ home.
+People share this night with their family, relatives, and friends.
+Iranian people usually go to grandparents’ homes.
 They gather with loved ones and share their best moments, eat the last fruits from summer, drink, and read poems, especially Hafez’s poem.

-The fruits eaten mostly includes persimmon, pomegranate and watermelon.
+The fruits eaten mostly include persimmon, pomegranate, and watermelon.
 Pomegranate is the fixed and the most important part of Yalda night.

 Hafez is one of the most important poets of Iran.
 You can find his book in almost every house.
 Iranian people usually close their eyes, make a wish, and open the book randomly.
 The first poem they see is the description of their wish, their life, and their future.